-We spent the best part of an hour like that and after thirty minutes or so, we started to send quick messages to those who knew our son's birth was imminent.
-I can't remember what I said to my boy as his father did that, or if I said anything at all but I remember telling myself to soak it up, soak it all up because this was the most precious moment in the world.
+We spent the best part of an hour like that.
+Then we started to send quick messages to those who knew our son's birth was imminent.
+I can't remember what I said to my boy as his father did that, or if I said anything at all, but I remember telling myself to soak it up, soak it all up because this was the most precious moment in the world.
 And when I stopped telling myself how I should feel, I let the real feelings come flooding in...

 I was starving.

-I was wide awake and wildly alert, as if I hadn't just gone through a single hour of what I'd gone through.
+I was wide awake and wildly alert, as if I hadn't just gone through a single exhausting minute of what I'd gone through.

-I was in disbelief at what i'd just been through.. and how I was still alive.
+I was in disbelief at what I'd just done... and that I was still alive.